Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Experimental Evaluation

 \subsubsection{Comparison to Previous Work}

 \paragraph{Decision-Based Attack Performance}

-We provide a comparison of our attack against the attack of Rosenberg et al. 2018 \cite{DBLP:conf/raid/RosenbergSRE18}, since it provides state-of-the-art performance for gradient-based attacks against a wide range of classifiers.
-Hu and Tan's attack \cite{DBLP:journals/corr/HuT17a} has inferior performance, but more importantly, the use of target classifier queries to train a generative adversarial network in Hu and Tan's research requires even more queries than training a simple substitute model \cite{DBLP:conf/raid/RosenbergSRE18} due to the GAN's complexity and convergence issues \cite{Arjovsky17}.

-A comparison of the attack effectiveness and attack overhead of our decision-based attack with logarithmic backtracking transformation and benign perturbation (Algorithm \ref{alg:Logarithmic-Backtracking-Attack}) to Rosenberg et al. is presented in Table \ref{tab:Attack-Performance-of} (an average of five runs, with 200 queries).
+A comparison of the attack effectiveness and attack overhead of our decision-based attack with logarithmic backtracking transformation and with benign perturbation (Algorithm \ref{alg:Logarithmic-Backtracking-Attack}) to BiRand, the more efficient attack used in Dang et al. \citep{DBLP:conf/ccs/DangHC17}, and to Rosenberg et al. for different attacked malware classifiers is presented in Table \ref{tab:Attack-Performance-of} (an average of five runs, with 100 queries).